 Reelfoot Lake offers a variety of birding canoe floats and boat tours throughout the year.
 For more information or to make a reservation please call the visitor center at 731-253-9652.

 January and February - Eagle Tours: Join experienced park naturalists on daily, bald eagle and waterfowl bus or van tours.
-During the two hour tours, eagles can be seen perching, flying or soaring and snatching a fish from the lake.
+During the two-hour tours, eagles can be seen perching, flying, or soaring and snatching a fish from the lake.
 Telescopes for viewing and information about the natural and cultural history of the wildlife and area are provided.
-Bald Eagle and Waterfowl Tours.
+Reservations are required for Bald Eagle and Waterfowl Tours.
 To reserve check the Upcoming Events page or call the park at (731) 253-9652.

-July - Lily Pad Canoe Tours: Canoeing through a bed of lily pads and seeing the beautiful flowering American Lotus, Spatter Doc, Duck weed and Cypress Trees.
+July - Lily Pad Canoe Tours: Canoeing through a bed of lily pads and seeing the beautiful flowering American Lotus, Spatter Doc, Duckweed, and Cypress Trees.
 Hearing a chorus of tree frogs on our Sunset tours or finding one on the Cut Grass during the day.
 These are just a few things you will see as you pass through the placid waters of Reelfoot Lakes shorelines and historic river channels.
 A trip you will not soon forget.
 Offered several times each month.
 Call for more information and to register.

 October - Pelican Festival: The annual Reelfoot Lake Pelican Festival features three days of family-friendly fun.
 Get up close to these magnificent birds on our pelican canoe floats and don't forget your camera!
-In addition to the canoe tours, pelican pontoon boat tours, wildlife photography programs and other activities are planned.
+In addition to the canoe tours, pelican pontoon boat tours, wildlife photography programs, and other activities are planned.
 Visit our events page to learn more.